 Nausea.
-This is a relatively common complaint from people who take ADHD medications.
-To reduce the risk, always take your medicine with food.
+Take your medicine with food to lower your odds of feeling queasy.
 If you’re supposed to take it in the morning and you’re not a breakfast person, you may want to find something you can eat anyway.

-Irritability and mood changes.
+Moodiness.
 Some people find that their medications make them tense and cranky.
-Like most ADHD medication side effects, this may fade in time.
-If mood issues are bothering you, see your doctor about adjusting the dose or changing your medication.
+Like most ADHD drug side effects, this may fade in time.
+If your moodiness is bothering you, ask your doctor about adjusting the dose or changing your medication.